bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 ### Iterative Methods
 - [jacobi_solve](./jacobi_solve.md) : Iteratively approximates the solution to a system of equations using the Jacobi Iteration method.
 - [gaussseidel_solve](./gaussseidel_solve.md) : Iteratively approximates the solution to a system of equations using the Gauss-Seidel method.
+- [steepest_descent](./steepest_descent.md) : Iteratively approximates the solution to a system of equations using the steepest descent method.

 ### Least Squares Solvers
 - [ls_solveqr](./ls_solveqr.md) : Solves the least squares problem using the Householder transformation QR factorization.